mezis/mezis.github.com/_drafts/learning-part-1.md

 So even without further optimisation, our neural network would be a winner!

-A handful of performance facts:
+A handful of performance facts (on a Core i7 2.5GHz machine running OS X):

 - importing 2 months of data from various databases in to Redis takes roughly 30 minutes, and consumes 700MB per month of data.